siconos/siconos/docs/sphinx/devel_guide/write_and_build_doc.rst

    Space, tab and newline are important and taken into account, especially when generating docstrings and doc from docstrings !

-   - always add a newline before the first \param or \return
+   - always add a newline before the first @param or @return
    - align properly everything with the first line of the doxygen comment